cdepillabout/shebanger/README.md

 ## Usage

-`shebanger` assumes it will be available on your `PATH`.
-You might see errors with the following commands if `shebanger` can't be found on your `PATH`.
+`shebanger` assumes it will be available on your `PATH`, and be called `shebanger`.
+You will likely see errors with the following commands if `shebanger` can't be found on your `PATH` or is not named exactly `shebanger`.

 There is an example shell script to use with `shebanger` in this repo called [`test.sh`](./test.sh):